 - What are my long-term and short-term goals?

 - Do I want security for me and/or my family?

 Sometimes, investors benefit from real estate in more ways than just financially.
 Others purchase a property for personal use.
 One method is the owner-occupied commercial real estate (OOCRE) investment strategy.
 In this, the owner uses the property to conduct business operations.

 OOCRE affords you tax advantages, like the ability to depreciate and deduct annual interest on the loan.
 In addition, owning the property allows you to build equity, which you can sell for more later.
 Or, you can continue using the property as an income stream through leasing.
 It’s also much easier to manage the property on-site and control the tenant selection.

 However, there are some stumbling blocks.
-More costs may fall in your lap, such as repair and maintenance.
+More costs may fall in your lap, such as property repairs and routine maintenance.
 Conflicts of interest can also arise, making it difficult to collect rent.
-Some tenants avoid properties occupied by owners as well.

 Before buying commercial property for personal use, check zoning laws.
 Certain limitations may apply to specific real estate, like office buildings or other commercial-designated spaces.